th3rdwave/react-native-safe-area-context/README.md

 This library currently has experimental support for the new react-native architecture.
 Note that there will be breaking changes and only the latest version of react-native will be supported.

+You will need to be on 4.4.0 and react-native 0.70+.

 ## Usage

 This library has 2 important concepts, if you are familiar with React Context this is very similar.